fangohr/octopus-in-spack/README.rst

 -  ``spack install octopus +netcdf``

-Ideally, there are no errors.
-This should install Octopus 12.2
+This should install the last Octopus release available in spack.
+(Use ``spack info octopus`` to see available versions.)

+To install a particular Octopus version, for example 14.0, you can use this notation:

+-  ``spack install octopus@14.0 +netcdf``

 There are further *variants* you can install.
 For example:

 - ``spack install octopus +netcdf+parmetis+arpack+cgal+pfft+python+likwid+libyaml+elpa+nlopt``

-To see an overview of available variants, use ``spack show octopus``.
+To see an overview of available variants, use ``spack info octopus``.

-This should install the last Octopus release available in spack.
-(Use ``spack info octopus`` to see available versions.)

 To use Octopus after installation
 ---------------------------------